Boostcom/docs.loyalty.boostcom.no/source/includes/api_v3.md

 Status | Reason
 --------- | -----------
 `421` | Invalid member credentials provided for `password` grant.
-Either member could not be found or password is wrong - Only for  grant
-`422` | Invalid refresh_token provided for `refresh_token` grant (may be expired)
+Either member could not be found or password is wrong `422` | Invalid refresh_token provided for `refresh_token` grant (may be expired)

 <aside class="notice">